Don't let it get away!

 Hang up on a dud cell-phone contract

 That snazzy phone you got for free makes a pricey paperweight if the service contract turns out to be a bad fit.
 I don't blame you for considering tin cans and a ball of twine, especially when faced with $175 to $250 in early termination fees -- for each phone, if you have a family plan!
-And even though carriers like Sprint Nextel
+Get out your reading glasses, and cozy up to your contract.

 Look for the "materially adverse change" clause, which allows customers an early no-fee exit when the carrier changes terms -- say, for example, it adds administrative fees or increases its texting charges.
 The catch is that you have only 14 to 30 days to bail.
 If that window has closed, head to Celltradeusa.com to swap out of your contract.
 Registration is free, and unlimited access to potential buyers is $19.99 -- good until you finally unload that contract.

 Put the brakes on a crummy car lease

 If you're getting taken for a ride in a pricey car lease, stop watching the odometer and head to LeaseTrader.com or Swapalease.com.
 These services match you up with someone who will take on your auto albatross and thus steer you clear of pricey termination fees.
 Paying a few hundred dollars to hand over the keys sure beats the alternative of shelling out $300 to $400 in dealer disposition costs and having to pay the remaining contract in one lump sum.

 Do you own an annuity with a return that is severely lagging its benchmark (e.g., a fixed annuity versus a bond index)?
 Or is the company behind your annuity looking a little sickly?
 It might be time to plan an exit strategy.

 Since dumping an annuity early triggers surrender charges, the longer you wait to bail, the less you'll pay in penalties.
 In the meantime, consider partial annual withdrawals (e.g., 10% per year), which some institutions allow sans surrender fees.